hmlendea/imperator-shattered-world-generator/README.md

 The generator is used as just another console application.

-Open a terminal and run the executable, making sure that all the desired arguments are supplied
+Open a terminal and run the `ImperatorShatteredWorldGenerator` executable, making sure that all the desired arguments are supplied.

 # Configuration